confluentinc/vscode-workshop/README.md

 ### Workshop Steps

+### 0. Setup

+1. If you don't have a Confluent Cloud account, sign up [here](https://confluent.cloud/signup).
+1. Create a new environment ([doc](https://docs.confluent.io/cloud/current/security/access-control/hierarchy/cloud-environments.html#add-an-environment))
+1. Create a new Kafka cluster ([doc](https://docs.confluent.io/cloud/current/clusters/create-cluster.html#create-ak-clusters)).
+1. Create a new Flink compute pool ([doc](https://docs.confluent.io/cloud/current/flink/operate-and-deploy/create-compute-pool.html#create-a-compute-pool)).

 ### 1. Connect to Confluent Cloud

 1. Navigate to the Confluent tab in VS Code.
 1. Click on the "Sign in" icon next to Confluent Cloud and sign in.

-  1. If you don't have a Confluent Cloud account, sign up [here](https://confluent.cloud/signup).
+> [!TIP]
-1. If you cannot sign up for Confluent Cloud, or prefer debugging your code against a local Kafka cluster first, you can start a local Kafka cluster using the extension instead.
+> If you cannot sign up for Confluent Cloud, or prefer debugging your code against a local Kafka cluster first, you can start a local Kafka cluster using the extension instead.

 ### 2. Create a Kafka Producer Project